BaybhinProgramming25/Custom-Honeypot/README.md

 **NOTE:** If you are prompted to enter a password, just press Enter

-# Setting up SIEM
+# Setting up partial SIEM

 This step focuses on taking the cowrie log file, parsing the log files, inserting them into Elasticsearch, and lastly visualizing the data on Kibana

-**NOTE:** All these steps are done on the machine that is in charge of the SIEM system.
+**NOTE:** All these steps are done on the machine that is in charge of the partial SIEM system.
 DO NOT FOLLOW THESE STEPS ON THE HONEYPOT MACHINE

 ## 1: Run docker compose inside the cowrie-parser folder